Youth

 - Youth Leadership Initiative (funded by the State of Connecticut)

-Each spring, we welcome interns to work on projects related to the arts, communication, environment, and campus preservation. - Specials Projects
+Each spring, we welcome interns to work on projects related to the arts, communication, environment, and campus preservation. - Special Projects

 Our special projects empower students to lead meaningful community initiatives.
 Current efforts include:- Club Sandwich: led by a Ridgefield High School student, Club Sandwich provides monthly meals to the Dorothy Day House